 So we get to the present day.
 I’ve already redrawn the Indian subcontinent, SE Asia, the Philippines, and most of Indonesia.
 Still ahead are China, Taiwan, New Guinea, Australia, New Zealand, the Pacific Islands, the cartouche... and the ocean.
 The dust filter helped, but the ocean needs a lot more work.
 I may apply a bathymetry model to the map and get crazy.
 And without a doubt, there’ll be sea creatures!

-After five years on North America, I hoped I wouldn’t start anything extensive yet.
-Instead I'm drawing two substantial maps at once.
-Nonetheless, I'm confident both will be ready in 2021.
-Still, when it comes to creating, the art itself often takes control and leads the way.
+After five years on North America, I hoped I wouldn’t start anything extensive.
+Instead, I have two on the go.
+I'm drawing a massive project in Wild World, and have a half-completed South Asia to consider as well.
+A break might have been nice, but when it comes to creating, the art often takes control and leads the way.
 You can try to bend it to your will, but it may not let you.

 Thanks so much everybody, I hope you enjoyed this blog.
-You can see many more close-ups of South Asia & Australasia, and subscribe to be notified when prints are ready, right here.
+You can see many more close-ups of South Asia & Australasia, and subscribe to be notified if prints are ever re-released, right here.